-Employees As of February 28, 1998, the Company had approximately 1,246 employees.
+EMPLOYEES As of February 28, 1999, the Company had approximately 1,337 employees.
 The Company is not a party to any collective bargaining agreement and considers its relationship with its employees to be satisfactory.

-Other No material portion of the Company's operations is subject to renegotiation of profits or termination of contracts at the election of the federal government.
+OTHER No material portion of the Company's operations is subject to renegotiation of profits or termination of contracts at the election of the federal government.
 The Company has not spent a material amount on company sponsored research and development activities or on customer sponsored research activities.
 None of the Company's patents and trademarks is believed to be material to the Company.
 The Company's business is seasonal to the extent that certain customer groups, such as retail, are seasonal.

-Item 2.
+ITEM 2.
 PROPERTIES

-The Company directly, or indirectly through the Hub Partnerships, operates 39 offices throughout the United States and in Canada and Mexico, including the Company's headquarters in Lombard, Illinois, its National Accounts office in Stamford, Connecticut, four National Accounts sales offices, Hub Logistics offices in Lombard and Stamford and Hub Distribution's office.
-The office buildings used by the Hubs located in Toledo and Kansas City are owned, and the remainder are leased.
-The office building in Kansas City is subject to a mortgage.
+The Company directly, or indirectly through the Hub Partnerships, operates 42 offices throughout the United States and in Canada and Mexico, including the Company's headquarters in Lombard, Illinois and its Company-owned drayage operations.
+On March 1, 1999, the Company relocated its National Accounts office in Stamford, Connecticut to corporate headquarters in Lombard, Illinois.
+The office building used by the Hub located in Toledo is owned, and the remainder are leased.
 Most office leases have initial terms of more than one year, and many include options to renew.
 While some of the Company's leases are month-to-month and others expire in the near term, the Company does not believe that it will have difficulty in renewing them or in finding alternative office space.
 The Company believes that its offices are adequate for the purposes for which they are currently used.

-Item 3.
+ITEM 3.
 LEGAL PROCEEDINGS